Enid Welsford: Life

 Enid Elder Hancock Welsford was born in 1892 to Mildred L. Hancock, an artist, and Joseph W. W. Welsford, a teacher at Harrow School.
 She attended Conamur School in Kent, then took her undergraduate degree at University College, London in 1911.
-In 1914, she obtained first class degree with a distinction in Old English from Newnham College, Cambridge, where she was to remain for the rest of her career.
+In 1914, she obtained a first-class degree with a distinction in Old English from Newnham College, Cambridge, where she was to remain for the rest of her career.

 Her book of poems The Seagulls and other poems, published in 1904, was appreciated as the work of a prodigy.

 Welsford was a practising Christian, a member of the Anglican Franciscans, and a member of the interdenominational Conference of University Teachers.
 Keen to promote and support women scholars, she co-founded and presided over the University Women's Research Club.

 After a stroke in 1978, Welsford struggled for several years.
 She died at her home in Cambridge, on 4 December 1981.